 If I were trying to decide, that might be enough to keep me from trying this recipe!

-Fortunatley I had a cheap old belgian waffle maker that I bought over 10 years ago.
+Fortunately I had a cheap old Belgian waffle maker that I bought over 10 years ago.
 I have only used it a handful of times because I am a pancake person, and although I enjoy the occasional waffle too, I hate cleaning the waffle iron!

 For this reason alone, I should be able to convince you to go with the Belgian Waffle Iron!
 But if you are still considering which to get, here are a few suggestions below: